marcuscraske/marcuscraske-dot-com/website/_projects/train-piggy.md

 Quick project to convert a piggy-bank to have glowing eyes, which warns of train cancellations.

+# Disclaimer
-This, unofficially, uses an open API on the Abellio Greater Anglia website for train arrivals and departures.
+This, unofficially, uses an API from the Abellio Greater Anglia website for train arrivals and departures.

 # Gallery